PlatinumTeam/PlatinumQuest/README.md

 This is the main repository for the public release of the game data and scripts for PQ.

+**No longer actively maintained!** As of March 2021, this project is no longer maintained due to a lack of willing maintainers.
+The repository is preserved as a reference but no further changes are planned to be accepted and no future builds are planned.

 See [MBExtender](https://github.com/PlatinumTeam/MBExtender) for the C++ engine modification source code.

 ## Running